You reached your Mt. Sufferlandria. Now What?

 The “F” word

 A fundamental rule of training is that you should only train as hard as you can recover.
-It’s a safe bet that your trainer pretty hard during the Tour, so now it’s time to put your recovery into overdrive.
+It’s a safe bet that you were training pretty hard during to reach your Mount Sufferlandria, so now it’s time to put your recovery into overdrive.
 Just how much recovery you need depends on how fatigued you are (there’s the “F” word).
 Let’s take a closer look at the factors that influence fatigue and determine just how much recovery is right for you.

-- How did the Tour compare to your previous 8 weeks of training?
-Was the Tour a significant increase in total ride time over 9 days?
-Was the Tour a significant increase in intensity?
+- How did the stress of completing your Mount Sufferlandria compare to your previous 8 weeks of training?
+Was it a significant increase in intensity?

-- Were you fatigued from training or life stress in the lead up to the Tour?
-Were you hitting your training as normal the week before the Tour?
-Did you have a particularly stressful week at work or in your personal life?,.
+- Were you fatigued from training or life stress in the lead up to your Mount Sufferlandria?
+Were you hitting your training as normal the week before the your event?
+Did you have a particularly stressful week at work or in your personal life?

 - How do you feel right now -- are you pretty tired and/or fatigued?
 It's important to be honest with yourself here.